How to Estimate Used Car Cost on Any Dealer’s Car

-Another great source to check the current market conditions on a certain vehicle is eBay.
-Put in the vehicle, go to the left column, scroll down to “Show Only" and check “Sold Listings.” research the past few weeks and see what the car has been selling for.
+Another great source to check the current market conditions on a specific vehicle is eBay.
+Put in the car, go to the left column, scroll down to “Show Only,” and check “Sold Listings.” research the past few weeks and see what the car has been selling in or around your area.

-When you skim through classified ads, it's easy to miss something and focus on just the price.
-Car dealers are very good at writing classified advertisements, leaving the negative aspects out of an ad and focusing on the positives of the car.
+Skimming through tricky dealers’ classified ads makes it easy to miss something and focus on the price.
+Car dealers are very good at writing classified advertisements, leaving the negative aspects out of an ad, and concentrating on the car’s positives.

-Let’s say you’re searching for a certain car and there are 5 of them listed on Edmunds.
+Let’s say you’re searching for a specific car, and there are 5 of them listed on Edmunds.
 They’re all identical vehicles and have about the same mileage.
-Four of them are priced in the neighborhood of $15,000 and one is priced at only $13,000.
+Four are priced in the neighborhood at $15,000, and one is priced at only $13,000.

 Why is this one vehicle $2,000 cheaper?
 Look closer at the ad, are the miles conveniently left out?
 Is there a specific option it’s missing?
 Is it a different trim line?
 Maybe it’s just an excellent deal.